wamae-ndiritu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [10. a + b](./10-add.c) - A program to add two integers and return the result.
 The function we are creating is calle `add()`.

+[11.
+98 Battery Street, the OG](./11-print_to_98.c) - In this task, we are printing numbers from n to 98.
+We must use different conditions to check for instances when n may be greater or less tha 98.
+If `n > 98`, then we'll have to decrement while looping and increment otherwise.